A survey on mass conservation, self-similarity and related topics in nonlinear diffusion: Abstract

-The sections of Part 2 are devoted to the discussion of mass conservation for some fractional nonlinear diffusion equations, where the situation is surveyed and a number of pending theorems are proved.
-We conclude with a long review of related equations and topics in Part 3.
+The next sections extend the detailed study to other models that occupy a relevant role in the current literature.
+Thus, the 3 sections of Part 2 are devoted to the discussion of mass conservation for some fractional nonlinear diffusion equations, where the situation is surveyed and a number of new \nc theorems are proved.
+This is followed by the analogous study of Scalar Conservation Laws in Part 3, with surprising similarities.
+We conclude with a long review of related equations and topics in Part 4.
+The survey contains an extensive bibliography.

-Summing up, the paper aims at surveying an important topic in nonlinear diffusion; at the time we solve a number of open problems on key issues and point out new directions.
+Summing up, the document aims at surveying important topics in nonlinear diffusion related to mass conservation.
+At the time we solve a number of open problems on key issues and point out interesting connections and new directions.

 .2cm